Ridiculously Easy Coconut Curry Chicken (SO Quick + Tasty!)

 If you’ve got questions about making Coconut Curry Chicken, you’re in the right place for answers.

-Yes, but thaw it completely before cooking for the best results.
+Yes, you can use frozen chicken if it’s already in cubes.
+But if it’s whole breasts or thighs, thaw it completely before cooking for the best results.

 Store in an airtight container in the fridge for up to 3 days.

-Yes, this recipe is naturally gluten free, however check your yellow curry powder just to make sure.
+Yes, this recipe is naturally gluten free, however check your purchased spices just to make sure.

 Save this recipe!